“These all died in faith… having acknowledged that they were strangers and exiles on the earth.”

 So even in the best of times, we Christians have never been and should never feel like we are at home.
 In the best of times, America was a God-fearing nation.
 In the best of times, our society, leaders, institutions reflected the ethos of a Christian world-view.
 However, Christianity is no longer dominant.
 As our culture and society and institutions (including Western civilization) are experiencing further spiritual and moral declension, the greater our sense of exile will be.

 However, this awakening isn’t bad.
 It reminds us of the reality that all along America has never been Jerusalem, but Babylon.
 And second, this awakening isn’t bad because it forces us to long for heaven, especially for the creation of the new heavens and earth when Christ returns to bring heaven to earth after He has destroyed every kingdom of man.
 As D. L. Moody noted in the late 18th century this world is ship wrecked.
 The only hope for survival is to get into the lifeboat.
 The lifeboat is the gospel of Jesus Christ.
 And the only hope for safe passage is Jesus!
 Next time when I come back to this subject, we’ll talk about how and where we must “draw the line” as we engage our society and culture.
-But I hope this short message has encouraged you and has set your mind straight and at ease.
+God does not want us to disengage from our society and culture, and be cloistered in our “holy huddles.”
+He wants us to engage the culture, and at the same time know where to draw the line.
+I hope this short message has encouraged you and has set your mind straight and at ease.